 There is no set timeline for this, and your detox can last anything ranging from a few days to two weeks depending on the severity of your dependency on drugs or alcohol.

 The procedure of detoxification is designed to free your body of the toxins that are caused by addiction.
-Our staff will monitor your health and progress 24 hours a day and will gradually taper away your consumption of the substance you’ve grown dependent on.
+Our staff will monitor your health and progress 24 hours a day and will gradually taper away from your consumption of the substance you’ve grown dependent on.

 This is a gradual process in order to avoid a significant shock to your system.
 By reducing the amounts gradually, your body can adjust to reduced consumption before attempts to completely cut access are made.